aboekhoff/verkada-takehome/README.md

 I think a fair criticism would be that the scroller is currently coupled to the source url and timestamp interval provided in the instructions.
 I debated making it more general purpose, for example taking in the timestamp range as an argument, or providing optional layout configuration.
-Given my the time constraints and have no examples of how it might be reused in a different context I left it as is.
+Given the time constraints and lacking examples of possible reuse patterns I left it as is.